CircleCI Breach Cybersecurity Incident Hunting Guide

 By CircleCI recommendation, you should rotate all these secrets.

-We highly recommend keeping it simple and accurate by creating a table of all your secrets’ names, with “rotate” column and “severity” columns.
+We highly recommend keeping it simple and accurate by creating a table of all your secrets rotation containing your secrets’ names, with “rotate” column and “severity” columns.
 Rotate them one-by-one and mark it in the table, and then check all the secrets’ permissions.
 Here. you should notice when the permissions are open more than they are supposed to be and based on that you should decide where you should invest your investigation time.

-Hunting for CircleCI suspicious activity
+Hunting for suspicious activity from CircleCI Breach

 Logs to use